kfrn/experiments/ffmpeg/access_copy.md

 ```

 **Notes**:
+* Approximation of the ADs we made in MediaEncoder at Archives NZ.
 * CABAC is the [default entropy encoder](https://sites.google.com/site/linuxencoding/x264-ffmpeg-mapping) used in ffmpeg.
 To enable explicitly, add `-coder 1`.
 To disable, use `--no-cabac` or `-coder 0`.
 * GOP structure (M=3, N=14) not maintained.
 For info on setting i-frame & b-frame distance, see [here](https://sites.google.com/site/linuxencoding/x264-ffmpeg-mapping).
 * Not setting bitrate, crf, preset, etc. Using libx264 [default settings](https://trac.ffmpeg.org/wiki/Encode/H.264) of crf = 23 and preset = medium.